Soul patch

-A soul patch, also known as a mouche, is a single small patch of facial hair just below the lower lip and above the chin.
+A soul patch, also known as a mouche, is a small patch of facial hair between the lower lip and the chin.

+17th-century European fashion

+Soul patches have been fashionable in Europe at various times in the past, for instance in 17th-century Holland.
+An example from about 1625 can be seen in the Portrait of a Man in a Wide-Brimmed Hat by Frans Hals.
+The Merriam-Webster online dictionary dates the earliest known use of the term "soul patch" itself as 1986.

+1950s and 1960s African-American fashion and imitation by the beatniks

-Soul patches came to prominence in the 1950s and 1960s, as a style of facial hair common among African-American men, most notably Jazz musicians.
+Soul patches came to prominence in the 1950s and 1960s, as a style of facial hair common among African-American men, most notably jazz musicians.
+Frank Zappa is a well-known artist who sported one from the early 1960s on.
 It became popular with beatniks, artists, and those who frequented the jazz scene and moved in literary and artistic circles.
-Jazz flute players who disliked the feel of the flute mouthpiece on a freshly shaven lower lip could use a soul patch.
+Jazz flutists who disliked the feel of the flute mouthpiece on a freshly shaven lower lip could use a soul patch.
 On the other hand, jazz trumpeters preferred the goatee for the comfort it provided when using a trumpet mouthpiece.

+1990s popularization by the film Buffy the Vampire Slayer

-The soul patch saw reinvigorated recognition in the early 1990s when Luke Perry's Buffy the Vampire Slayer character Oliver Pike wore a soul patch.
-The soul patch was also briefly referenced in the 1992 book Garden State.
-Multiple prominent athletes also started donning soul patches, such as Mike Piazza and Apolo Ohno.
+The soul patch was revived in the early 1990s, partly helped by Luke Perry's Buffy the Vampire Slayer character, Oliver Pike, who wore one.
+Some prominent athletes adopted soul patches, such as Mike Piazza and Apolo Ohno.
 The facial hairstyle also rose to prominence in the mall goth and nu-metal scenes around the late 1990s to early 2000s.